04fara/consolecalculator/README.md

 # Calculator (console)

-It is just a simple calculator to solve equations with summations, subtractions, multiplications, divisions, and brackets.
+It is just a simple calculator to solve equations with summations, subtractions, multiplications, divisions, and brackets, written in Java.

 It had been done in February 2016 and nothing has changed since then.